Garnett Genuis: Reproductive health

+Conversion therapy

 On June 22, 2021, Genuis was one of 63 MPs to vote against Bill C-6, An Act to amend the Criminal Code (conversion therapy), which was passed by majority vote, making certain aspects of conversion therapy a crime, including "causing a child to undergo conversion therapy."
 Genuis stated he thinks banning conversion therapy is reasonable, but Bill C-6 was too broad in scope, and therefore did more than ban conversion therapy.
 Genuis consequently called on the Canadian government to fix the definition of "Conversion Therapy" in Bill C-6 by doing many things, one of which would be to ensure that no laws discriminate against Canadians by limiting what services they can receive based on their sexual orientation or gender identity.

-Church and State
+Residential schooling

 Genuis believes in the philosophical principle of the separation of church and state.
 This is partly why he voted against a request for papal apology for the Catholic Church's role in residential schools.
 The motion was put forward in reaction to the discovery of 215 unmarked graves of children at the former Kamloops Indian Residential School, and was a reiteration of the same motion tabled in May 2018.

-Media

-Podcast (Resuming Debate)

-Genuis hosts a podcast called Resuming Debate, where a wide range of experts, authors, and academics speak on diverse topics.
-The stated purpose of the podcast is to inject an element of civil conversation/debate into the Canadian political climate.
-Some notable Resuming Debate podcast topics include Fighting Modern Slavery, The Ukrainian Church and the Fight Against Putin, Religious Symbols in the Public Service, and Woke Capitalism.
-Some notable guests from the Resuming Debate podcast include Charles Hoskinson, Ross Douthat, Andrew Bennett (academic), and Bob Fu.
-Resuming Debate is available on Apple Podcasts, Spotify, Anchor and YouTube.

-Written Articles

-Genuis sometimes contributes to outlets like The Sherwood Park-Strathcona County News and the True North.
-He has written on topics of national importance, like the opioid crisis, the state of democracy, and political discrimination.

 Personal life

 Genuis is a Roman Catholic.
-He is married to Dr. Rebecca Genuis and together, they have five children.
-Genuis regularly returns on the weekend to his riding of Sherwood Park—Fort Saskatchewan for the purpose of being with his family, attending local events and interacting with his constituents.
+He is married to Dr. Rebecca Genuis and together, they have six children.